MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/experimentation-run-monitor.md

 > [!IMPORTANT]
 > If you make changes to a live experiment in Commerce or the third-party service, your results may be significantly impacted.
 Consider letting the experiment run its course and then creating a new experiment for major changes.

-If you decide to make changes to variations, follow the steps below.
 1. Go to the **Experiments** tab in site builder and select the experiment.
-1. Select the variation you want to update from the drop-down.
+1. Select the variation you want to update from the drop-down menu.
-1. Make the changes you want, then preview and publish the variations.
-See [Preview and publish an experiment](experimentation-preview-publish.md) for more information.
+1. Make needed changes, then preview and publish the variations.
+For more information, see [Preview and publish an experiment](experimentation-preview-publish.md).
 1. Go to the third-party service to make any experiment setup-related changes.

 ## Previous topic